ssgpers/CommMicroscope/README.md

 ##Installation

- Create java using mvn package or download the jar file.
+ Please compile the source file using maven or download the jar file.

- You need a library "Apache Commons IO" (http://commons.apache.org/proper/commons-io//) as well so please also download the jar file and place the file in the ImageJ plugin folder.
+ You need a library "Apache Commons IO" (http://commons.apache.org/proper/commons-io/) as well so please also download the jar file from the above mnentioned site and place the file also in the ImageJ or Fiji plugin folder.
- If you are using the plugin with Fiji, Apache Commons IO is already installed so you do not need this extra jar file.
-Refresh the menu or restart the Fiji.

 Commands will be located under Plugins > ALMF >